 CALL FOR PAPERS | NATIONAL LAW SCHOOL OF INDIA REVIEW

-NLSIR is the flagship law journal of the National Law School of India University, Bangalore.
-In its 33rd year now, the NLSIR is a bi-annual, student-edited, peer-reviewed law journal, which holds the distinction of being the first Indian student-run law journal to be cited by the Supreme Court of India, in its decision in Action Committee, Unaided Private Schools v.
-Director of Education.
-Notably, we have also been cited recently in the Supreme Court’s landmark judgment, Justice K.S.
+The NLSIR is the flagship law review of the National Law School of India University, Bangalore, India.
+It is a bi-annual, student edited, peer-reviewed law review providing incisive legal scholarship on contemporary legal issues.
+NLSIR has the distinction of being cited twice by the Supreme Court of India, with the latest one in the landmark judgment in Justice K.S.
 Puttaswamy v.
-Union of India, which established the Fundamental Right to Privacy in India.
-NLSIR has also been recently cited in Justice R. S. Bachawat’s Law of Arbitration and Conciliation, a leading treatise on arbitration law in India.
-To further our aim to encourage legal writing, provide inclusive legal scholarship, and contribute to issues at the forefront of contemporary legal discourse, the Board of Editors is inviting submissions for its forthcoming Volume 33, Issue 1.
+Union of India.
+NLSIR has also recently been cited in the Justice Srikrishna Committee Report and Justice R. S. Bachawat’s Law of Arbitration and Conciliation, a leading treatise on arbitration law in India.

 - Long Articles: Between 5,000 and 10,000 words.
 Papers in this category are expected to engage with the theme and literature comprehensively, and offer an innovative reassessment of the current understanding of that theme.
 It is advisable, though not necessary, to choose a theme that is of contemporary importance.
 Purely theoretical pieces are also welcome.

 - Essays: Between 3,000 and 5,000 words.
-Essays are more concise in scope.
-These papers usually deal with a very specific issue and argue that the issue must be conceptualised differently.
-They are expected to make an easily identifiable and concrete argument.
+Essays are far more concise in scope.
+These papers usually deal with a very specific issue and argue that the issue must be conceptualized differently.
+They are more engaging and make a more easily identifiable, concrete argument.

 - Book Reviews: Between 2,000 to 3,000 words.

-- The manuscript should contain only footnotes (and not endnotes) as a method of citation.
-Citations must conform to OSCOLA (Oxford University Standard for the Citation of Legal Authorities) (4th) style of citation.
+The manuscript should contain only footnotes (and not end notes) as a method of citation.
+Citations must conform to OSCOLA (Oxford University Standard for the Citation of Legal Authorities) (4th edn.) style of citation.